-If an athlete needs assistance with his or her uniform or gear or an athlete's disability warrants assistance, then Move United asks that parents or guardians let an on-site coach or an administrator know beforehand that he or she will be helping the athlete, and when.
-However, parents must still abide by all Move United policies regarding use of locker rooms, bathrooms, and changing areas, they may not be alone with unrelated athletes in such areas, and must abide by restrictions regarding female- and male-designated areas.
+If an athlete needs assistance with their uniform or gear or an athlete's disability warrants assistance, then Move United asks that parents or guardians let an on-site coach or an administrator know beforehand that they will be helping the athlete, and when.
+However, parents must still abide by all Move United policies regarding use of locker rooms, bathrooms, and changing areas, they may not be alone with unrelated athletes in such areas and must abide by restrictions regarding female- and maledesignated areas.